uiua-lang/uiua/site/blog/a-uiua-type-system-text.md

 ---

-This blog post explains the rational and design of Uiua's `# Experimental!` new type system.
+This blog post explains the rationale and design of Uiua's `# Experimental!` new type system.

 ## A Dynamic Language